Indicator Level

 Determine the indicator's value by using the following methodology:

-2) Divide the number by the total number of discharged children.
+2) Divide this number by the total number of children discharged from the same treatment population during the same reporting period.
 Multiply the result by 100 to convert it to a percentage.

-3) The resulting number is the non-recovery rate (in percentages).
+3) The resulting value is the non-recovery rate, expressed as a percentage.

 Disaggregate by